o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 1. Save your file and look at the **Editor**.
 The shader ball should now be completely rendered at an offset!
    * Note that the shadow is still in the original position.
 We'll be correcting this later on in the tutorial when we add a custom shadowmap with pixel shader.
 For brevity, we are not covering the vertex-only shadowmap shader in the tutorial and instead using the StandardPBR one.
 After finishing this tutorial, see if you can add and adjust the vertex-only shadow (used for opaque materials that don't have alpha-cutout) yourself!

-{{< image-width src="/images/atom-guide/vegetation-bending-tutorial/fulloffset.png" width="100%" alt="Completed offset added." >}}
+{{< image-width src="/images/atom-guide/vegetation-bending-tutorial/fulloffset.png" width="100%" alt="The shader ball in the Editor, after the offset is applied to both forward and depth pass." >}}

 ### Add material property parameters
-For now, we have just been moving the ball an offset of `5` units.
-However, we may want an easy way to change the offset in the **Editor** instead of having to change the code.
-We can do this with adjustable parameters in the **Material Editor**.
+For now, we specified in the code to move the ball at an offset of `5` units.
+However, we may want an easier way to change the offset in the **Editor**, instead of having to change the code.
+We can do this with _adjustable properties_ in the **Material Editor**.

-1. Open `{your-project-path}\Materials\Types\MaterialInputs\VegetationBendingPropertyGroup.json`.
+1. Open `{your-project-path}\Materials\Types\MaterialInputs\VegetationBendingPropertyGroup.json` in a text editor.
-1. Under `properties`, you'll see that there is already a property, `xOffset`, written there for you.
-Following `xOffset` as a guide, add another property `yOffset`.
-Don't forget to add a comma after the brackets surrounding the `xOffset` property, so that the file is valid `json`.
+1. Under `properties`, notice that the `xOffset` property is already written there for you.
+Following `xOffset` as a guide, add another property, `yOffset`.
+Don't forget to add a comma after the brackets surrounding the `xOffset` property, so that the file is valid JSON.
 The code should end up looking something like this:

    ``` json
    {